sirodoht/cyanblue/README.md

 In this case, environment variables are set in the `uwsgi.ini` file.

+Also, [we use](scihublondon.org) nginx to proxy all requests to uWSGI.

 ## License

 This software is licensed under the MIT license.
 For more information, read the